 The case against the three men - one of them aged 18 and two of 19 years old - was postponed until June 20 for further investigation.

 Bail applications by the youths - one aged 13 and three aged 17 - were postponed until May 3.

 The State was opposing bail, National Prosecuting Authority (NPA) spokesman Mthunzi Mhaga told reporters outside the court.

 “In terms of the law, they (the men) can bring forward a bail application any time before their next appearance,” Mhaga said.
 “This is a very serious offence,” he said.

 The seven, who matched the descriptions of the rapists shown in a cellphone video of the attack, were arrested in Dobsonville, Soweto on April 17.

-The video of the 17-year-old girl being raped went "viral" on the internet on Wednesday, and was one of the main topics trending on social networking site Twitter.
+The video went viral on the internet on April 18, and was one of the main topics trending on social networking site Twitter.

 Earlier, the NPA announced that three of the four youths would face full prosecution.